The Simplicity of Physical Laws: Nomic Realism

 \section{Nomic Realism}

-Nomic realism contains an epistemic gap.
-Let us start with a more precise formulation of nomic realism.
-Let nomic realism denote the conjunction of the following two theses:
+Nomic realism appears to face an epistemic gap.
+It arises from the difficulty of reconciling two central commitments of \textit{nomic realism}:

-\begin{description} \item[Metaphysical Realism:] Physical laws are objective and mind-independent; more precisely, which propositions express physical laws are objective and mind-independent facts in the world.\footnote{A weaker version of metaphysical realism maintains that laws are not entirely mind-dependent.
-That would accommodate more pragmatic versions of the Humean best-system accounts (e.g. Jaag and Loew, Hicks, Dorst, Callender CITE).
-The arguments below, with suitable adaptations, still apply.} \end{description}
+\begin{description} \item[Metaphysical Realism:] Physical laws are objective and mind-independent; more precisely, the propositions that express physical laws correspond to objective and mind-independent facts about the world.\footnote{A weaker version of metaphysical realism allows that laws are not entirely mind-dependent.
+This accommodates more pragmatic versions of the Humean best-system accounts (e.g. \cite{loewer2007laws, cohen2009better, hicks2016dynamic, dorst2019towards, jaag2020making}, and the volume edited by \cite{hicks2023humean}), in which the mosaic still partially determines the best system.
+The arguments below should apply with suitable modifications.} \end{description}

-\begin{description} \item[Epistemic Realism:] We have epistemic access to physical laws; more precisely, we can be epistemically justified in believing which propositions express the physical laws, given the evidence that we will in fact obtain.\footnote{The terminology is due to \cite{earman2005contact}.
-Here I've added the clause ``given the evidence that we will in fact obtain.''
-My version of epistemic realism is logically stronger than theirs. } \end{description} Nomic realists would like to hold on to both theses, and the puzzle is how.
-Ultimately, the puzzle is an instance of a more general puzzle about how we can be justified in believing anything beyond the logical closure of empirical evidence.
-One can already see that it is closely related to issues about the rationality of induction and scientific explanation, which will be discussed in \S4.
-But first, we need to understand what the gap looks like in specific cases.
-For concreteness, let us look at a Humean account and a non-Humean account, both of which aspire to satisfy nomic realism.
-The character of the epistemic gap in these two accounts is representative of the situation across a large class of realist accounts of physical laws.
+\begin{description} \item[Epistemic Realism:] We have epistemic access to physical laws; more precisely, we can be epistemically justified in believing which propositions express physical laws, given the evidence that we will in fact obtain.\footnote{The terminology follows \cite{earman2005contact}.
+I have added the clause `given the evidence that we will in fact obtain,' making my version of epistemic realism logically stronger than theirs, which considers all possible evidence we might obtain.
+I return to this distinction in \S5.3. } \end{description} Nomic realists seek to endorse both theses, but the challenge lies in explaining how.
+The issue is an instance of a broader epistemological problem: how we can be justified in believing propositions that extend beyond the logical closure of empirical evidence?
+It is closely related to issues about the rationality of induction and scientific explanation, which will be explored in \S4.
+However, before addressing these broader concerns, it is necessary to understand how the epistemic gap manifests in specific cases.
+For concreteness, let us examine a Humean account and a non-Humean account, both of which aspire to satisfy nomic realism. \x{The epistemic gap, shared by many realist accounts of physical laws, can be illustrated with the following examples.}